gilzoide/ecsql/docs/01-ecs-databases.md

 - Since world data is queried using SQL, we can implement systems in different progamming languages and all of them can operate on the same data, all it takes is an open connection to the database.

 The cons:
-- Even if we avoid disk I/O using an in-memory database, querying with SQLite will be slower than the specialized data structures used by other ECS frameworks, possibly an order of magnitude slower.
+- Even if we avoid disk I/O using an in-memory database, querying with SQLite will be slower than the specialized data structures used by other ECS frameworks, possibly orders of magnitude slower.
   One of the benefits of ECS is that it's possible to layout data in a cache-friendly manner, so that iterating on components is very very fast.
 - Some types of data, like pointers to native structures, don't have a nice representation in SQLite and might need an additional indirection when stored as component data.